ModernHumanAnatomy/MHACapstone/docs/assignments.md

 # Capstone Assignments

 To ensure your project stays on track, we have created a series of assignments that need to be submitted to successfully complete your Project.

+These assignments are organized chronologically and categorically as follows:

+## Begin

+These are the assignments that need to be completed before you can register for the Capstone Project.
+They are collectively known as the Capstone Authorization Packet.

+- Mentor/Student Agreement
+- Alternate Timeline Worksheet (excel file)

 The following is a partial list of such assignments:

-- Mentor/Student Agreement
 - Project Scope of Work
 - Capstone Proposal
 - Finalize Committee